Solving Non-linear Least Squares

 SUBSPACE_DOGLEG is a more sophisticated method that considers the entire two dimensional subspace spanned by these two vectors and finds the point that minimizes the trust region problem in this subspace [ByrdSchnabel].

 The key advantage of the Dogleg over Levenberg-Marquardt is that if the step computation for a particular choice of \(\mu\) does not result in sufficient decrease in the value of the objective function, Levenberg-Marquardt solves the linear approximation from scratch with a smaller value of \(\mu\).
 Dogleg on the other hand, only needs to compute the interpolation between the Gauss-Newton and the Cauchy vectors, as neither of them depend on the value of \(\mu\).
+As a result the Dogleg method only solves one linear system per successful step, while Levenberg-Marquardt may need to solve an arbitrary number of linear systems before it can make progress [LourakisArgyros].

 Inner Iterations